Loving myself might be harder than loving someone else. Let’s admit it - the standards I made are more strict for myself.

 Write a list of what you like about yourself

-"I recommend writing a list of the things that you like about yourself.
+Laura: I recommend writing a list of the things that you like about yourself.
 Even just one thing a day can help improve how you think about your body.
 I also try to recognise the trigger points in which I may begin to be unkind to myself.

-To explore fashion that suits you
+Explore fashion that suits you

-"You might be thinking, “isn’t this a short-cut or cover-up for the actual problem?.”
+Lily: You might be thinking, 'isn’t this a shortcut or coverup for the actual problem?'
 But I believe that feeling good involves both the mental and physical!
 Finding clothes that fit you better or those you are comfortable in helps to build greater confidence.

 Invest in your inner beauty

-"This was a vital lesson I learned.
+Lily: This was a vital lesson I learned.
 The more I invested into kindness and finding my true self, the more beautiful I felt.
-The confidence I built from working on my inner self was more lasting than any confidence I gained from working on my external.
+The confidence I built from working on my inner self was more lasting than any confidence I gained from working on my appearance.

 Know that you are enough

-"Every single body type is beautiful – society has conviced us that we have to be a certain size and look a certain way, which could not be further from the truth.
+Laura: Every single body type is beautiful – society has convinced us that we have to be a certain size and look a certain way, which could not be further from the truth.

 You wouldn’t be unkind to others about their body, so why should you be unkind to yourself?
 Your body is enough, and you are enough, always.